MonkeyKingPlus/react-native-picker/README.md

 **Attention**

 ```
-Npm will not update,because the account of npm is lost.
+Npm package will not be updated,because the account of npm is lost.
 The account belongs to my teammate and the team is gone.
 I feel very sorry for that!
 Sorry again!
 ```
 ![Image](doc/android.gif) ![Image](doc/ios.gif)